micro-ROS/micro-ROS.github.io/_docs/tutorials/basic/getting_started/index.md

 ###### String_publisher

-The purpose of the package is to publish a simple string ROS2 message and demonstrate how Micro-ROS layers (rcl, typesupport and rmw) handle it.
+The purpose of the package is to publish a simple string ROS 2 message and demonstrate how Micro-ROS layers (rcl, typesupport and rmw) handle it.
 For each publication, the message string number increases in one unit order to see in the subscriber side the message variations.

 ###### String_subscriber

-The purpose of the package is to subscribe to a simple string ROS2 message and demonstrate how Micro-ROS layers (rcl, typesupport and rmw) handle it.
+The purpose of the package is to subscribe to a simple string ROS 2 message and demonstrate how Micro-ROS layers (rcl, typesupport and rmw) handle it.

 ##### Run string demonstration (Linux)